SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 > For convenience you can use kate text editor as it can edit system text files.

+### Vpn with NetworkManager
+By default `NetworkManager` may not support 'em, but with plugins, you can do a variety of things, like connecting to `openvpn` without any external tool.
+Take a look here,
+-

 ### Arch Mate
 To make things more easy, I've a python script for you.
 With the support of that script, you can automate chaotic AUR installation, pacman packages inspection, installing essential packages etc. Here's the repository,
 - [Arch Mate | A simple, lightweight, user-friendly tool for managing and configuring Arch Linux systems, written with python.](https://github.com/SharafatKarim/archmate)